-- University of Zurich, Doctorate in jurisprudence - Legal Counsel and member of the Corporate Legal Staff of Sulzer Brothers Limited, Winterthur, Switzerland, from 1981 until 1986 - General Counsel and head of the Corporate Legal Staff of Landis & Gyr AG, Zug, from 1986 until 1991 - Attorney at Law and Notary in Zug since 1991 and partner at the law firm Stadlin Advokatur Notariat in Zug since 1998 - Secretary to the Board of Directors of Carlo Gavazzi Holding AG since July 2009
+- University of Zurich, Doctorate in jurisprudence - Legal Counsel and member of the Corporate Legal Staff of Sulzer Brothers Limited, Winterthur, Switzerland, from 1981 until 1986 - General Counsel and head of the Corporate Legal Staff of Landis & Gyr AG, Zug, from 1986 until 1991 - Attorney at Law and Notary in Zug since 1991 and partner at the law firm Stadlin Advokatur Notariat in Zug from 1998 until 2016 - Partner at the law firm Kaiser Odermatt & Partner, Zug, since 2016 - Secretary to the Board of Directors of Carlo Gavazzi Holding AG since July 2009 have served in the Executive Management of the Company or of any of its direct or indirect subsidiaries in the three financial years preceding the period under review.
+Valeria Gavazzi and Stefano Premoli Trovati have served on the Boards of Directors of direct or indirect subsidiaries of the Company.
+Valeria Gavazzi is a significant shareholder of the Company.
+For additional information on members of the Board of Directors and "Related Party Transactions" refer to note 23 "Related party transactions" to the Consolidated Financial Statements of Carlo Gavazzi Holding AG, note 4 "Significant shareholders and their shareholdings" to the Financial Statements of Carlo Gavazzi Holding AG and to section 1 of this report concerning the disclosure of significant shareholdings.